AcclimateContainer/acclimate-container/README.md

 ## What if the Container I Use is Not Supported?

-*Please consider submitting a Pull Request with an adapter for your container and corresponding test.*
+*Please consider submitting a Pull Request with an adapter for your container and a corresponding test.*

-Before you get that point though, you create the adapter yourself (which is *really* easy to do, just look at the included ones), and use the `Acclimate::registerAdapter` method to wire up your adapter to Acclimate.
+Before you get that point though, you can create the adapter yourself (which is *really* easy to do, just look at the included ones), and use the `Acclimate::registerAdapter` method to wire up your adapter to Acclimate.
 You will need to provide the fully qualified class name (FQCN) of both the adapter class and the base class/interface of the container you want to be able to adapt.